Graduate Certificate Program - Data Science Foundations

 There are no comprehensive examinations required for the Graduate Certificate.

 All Graduate Certificate requirements must be completed within four (4) calendar years, beginning with the date the student commences courses applicable to the Graduate Certificate.
-In addition, students must maintain continuous enrollment every semester until all coursework is completed.
+In addition, degree-seeking students must maintain continuous enrollment every semester until all coursework is completed.
 A one-semester leave of absence may be granted if the student is unable to enroll in a course due to extenuating circumstances.
 The leave of absence must be approved in writing by the CSC DGP before the start of the semester.

 Students who complete the Graduate Certificate may apply for admission to a Masters degree in Computer Science or Statistics.